 Contact Us regarding accommodations.
 An accommodation is an approved adjustment to evaluation exercise; we always seek to make accommodations that still allow the exercise to determine the team’s skills and abilities.
 Accommodations in direct opposition to a Pet Partners policy or procedure will not be considered.
 Please note that we will not make accommodations for animals with disabilities; however, many animals with disabilities can still complete the Pet Partners evaluation exactly as designed.
 For example, because hand signals are allowed, a dog with a hearing impairment still has the opportunity to demonstrate skills and aptitude.

-First, review the Program Requirements (disregard information about non-canines) and Volunteer Policies.
+First, review the Program Requirements and Volunteer Policies.
 Then create a Volunteer Center account and begin a registration under My Registrations.
 A registration must be in progress before you sign up for an evaluation via the Pet Partners calendar.